 As I said, many of my disabled friends are feeling excluded from the things they love to do.
-My friend Hollie said “Before the pandemic, going to gigs was my favourite thing to do.
-I’m feeling quite disappointed by the current situation as I don’t feel concerts are a COVID-safe environment.
+My friend Hollie said, “Before the pandemic, going to gigs was my favourite thing to do.
+I’m feeling quite disappointed by the current situation, as I don’t feel concerts are a COVID-safe environment.

-“Gigs are constantly being cancelled because the bands have COVID, people working gigs are catching COVID at work.
-The vaccine passport isn’t enough; sadly vaccines don’t stop you from getting the virus and passing it on, it isn’t even required for many events.
+“Gigs are constantly being cancelled because the bands have COVID, and people working gigs are catching COVID at work.
+The vaccine passport isn’t enough; sadly, vaccines don’t stop you from getting the virus and passing it on, it isn’t even required for many events.
 I would feel safer returning to live music if masks were mandatory, it’s a small thing that would make a big difference”

 Attitude is Everything is urging all event organisers to check their latest COVID safety policies against a list of accessible reopening measures that has been backed by the survey respondents.